..:: Golden Words

 -

-of the World while the Zakah of the Siddiques is to
+the people of the World while the Zakah of the Siddiques is to give their

 -